 - 1. Use your MSU email account. - 2.
-Include NEU 302 in the subject line of the email along with your name, and a topic for your email (eg. NEU 302- Valerie Hedges- exam grading question). - 3.
+Include NEU 301 in the subject line of the email along with your name, and a topic for your email (eg. NEU 301- Valerie Hedges- exam grading question). - 3.
 Please write a professional email by using full sentences and signing off on your email.
 In an effort to promote professionalism in communication, please avoid being rude or demanding in emails. - 4.
 If you have very involved questions or large misunderstandings, avoid email contact and seek out help during office hours or during recitation.
-You may attend any of the listed office hours and any of the synchronous recitation sessions.
+You may attend any of the listed office hours.
+You may also ask questions during the in-person weekly meeting.